Heisei era: Events

 1989 marked the culmination of one of the most rapid economic growth spurts in Japanese history.
 With a dramatically strengthened yen after the 1985 Plaza Accord, the Bank of Japan kept interest rates low, sparking an investment boom that drove Tokyo property values up 60 percent within that year.
 Shortly before New Year's Day, the Tokyo Stock Market index, Nikkei 225, reached its record high of 38,957.
 By 1992, it had fallen to 15,000, signifying the end of Japan's famed "bubble economy".
 Subsequently, Japan experienced the "Lost Decade", which actually consisted of more than ten years of price deflation and largely stagnant GDP as Japan's banks struggled to resolve their bad debts and companies in other sectors struggled to restructure.

 The Recruit scandal of 1988 had already eroded public confidence in the Liberal Democratic Party (LDP), which had controlled the Japanese government for 38 years.
 In 1993, the LDP was ousted by a coalition led by Morihiro Hosokawa.
 However, the coalition collapsed as parties had gathered only to overthrow LDP, and lacked a unified position on almost every social issue.
 The LDP returned to the government in 1994, when it helped to elect Japan Socialist (later Social Democrat) Tomiichi Murayama as prime minister.

-The 1990s had an "anime boom" period marked by increased popularity of anime and anime conventions.
-Several anime media franchises gained global popularity such as Pokémon, Hello Kitty, Sailor Moon, Saint Seiya, Gundam, Fist of the North Star, Dragon Ball, Yu-Gi-Oh and Evangelion.
+The 1990s saw an "anime boom" period marked by increased popularity of anime and anime conventions.
+Several Japanese media franchises gained global popularity such as Pokémon, Digimon, Sailor Moon, Saint Seiya, Gundam, Cardcaptor Sakura, Dragon Ball, Yu-Gi-Oh and Evangelion, as well as Sanrio products and the animated films of Studio Ghibli.

 In 1995, there was a large 6.8 earthquake in Kobe, Hyōgo and sarin gas terrorist attacks were carried out on the Tokyo Metro by the doomsday cult Aum Shinrikyo.
 Failure of the Japanese government to react to these events promptly led to the formation of non-government organisations which have been playing an increasingly important role in Japanese politics since.

 On 11 December 1997, the international treaty called the Kyoto Protocol to regulate greenhouse gas emissions was adopted by 192 parties in Kyoto, Japan.

 During this era, Japan reemerged as a military power.
 In 1991, Japan made a financial contribution of $10 billion and sent military hardware for the Gulf War.
 However, Article 9 of the Constitution prevented a participation in the actual war, leading Iran to criticize Japan for just pledging money and did not appreciate the way Japan co-operated in the Gulf War.
 However, after the war, between 26 April and October 1991 six JMSDF minesweeper vessels were sent and removed 34 sea mines in the Persian Gulf to improve the safety of ships.